 Find out more about the process below.

-You might choose to remove wallpaper yourself, or this can be included as part of the package when you hire PBF.
+You might choose to remove wallpaper yourself, or this can be included as part of the package when you hire PBF from Auckland.
 To strip wallpaper, you can remove the layers by wetting them and leaving the water to soak into the paper.
 A big wet sponge or wallpaper steamer will speed up this process.
 It’s preferable to wet each area several times to make the paper easier to remove.
 Then use a scraper to remove the wallpaper.
 Where possible, it’s best to remove the paper in big pieces to save time.
 If there are any stubborn layers that refuse to move, you can often leave them in place.
 Provided these layers are firmly stuck down, they’ll be stable enough to plaster over as long as the correct preparation procedures are followed.

 Preparing walls or ceiling for skim coats